 Accurately represent and communicate cyber risk to the business - in business terms

 Apply Cyber Exposure data as a key risk metric for strategic decision support

 Identify and map every asset across any computing environment

-Understand the cyber exposure of all assets, including vulnerabilities, misconfigurations and other security health indicators
+Understand the state of all assets, including vulnerabilities, misconfigurations and other health indicators

 Understand exposures in context, to prioritize remediation based on asset criticality, threat context and vulnerability severity